aybruhm/sms-based-reminder-system/docs/article.md

 2).
 Install Required Dependencies

-Create a `requirements.txt` file in the directory and continue by copying and pasting the code snnipet below in your `requirements.txt` file:
+Create a `requirements.txt` file in the directory and continue by copying and pasting the code snippet below in your `requirements.txt` file:

 ```python
 aiosqlite==0.18.0